Use enter to open, Escape to close

 • Graduate under an advanced diploma plan and be identified as a current special education student

-• Earn an industry-based certificate after completing a program of study
+• Earn an industry-based certification after completing a program of study

 • Earn a Level I or Level II certificate